 For requirements and more information about these programs, visit the course catalog.

 One of six programs in the nation approved by the American Dance Therapy Association, Columbia’s Dance/Movement Therapy and Counseling MA trains you to use dance and movement as a tool for healing in schools, hospitals, nonprofit organizations and other settings.
-Graduates can qualify for Registered Dance/Movement Therapist (R-DMT) credentials and sit for the National Counseling Exam to become a Licensed Professional Counselor (LPC) in the state of Illinois.Learn about the student experience
+Graduates qualify for Registered Dance/Movement Therapist (R-DMT) credentials and can sit for the National Counseling Exam to become a Licensed Professional Counselor (LPC) in the state of Illinois.Learn about the student experience

 As a Drama Therapy & Counseling student, you'll learn the psychotherapeutic use of the theatre arts, gaining extensive knowledge of the body and how its systems affect expressive and communicative aspects of movement.
 Counseling courses are interdisciplinary, allowing you to collaborate with Dance/Movement Therapy and Counseling students on learning experiences and artistic processes.
 Upon graduation, you'll be eligible to take the Licensed Professional Counseling (LPC) Exam in Illinois and apply for Alternate Route certification in Drama Therapy through the North American Drama Therapy Association.